CS2103AUG2016-T16-C1/main/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
-* can save `UserPref` objects in json format and read it back.
+* Save `UserPref` objects in json format and read it back.
-* can save the Task Manager data in xml format and read it back.
+* Save the Task Manager data in xml format and read it back.

 ### Common classes